Building your first Micro-rollup

 Setup .env

-• PRIVATE_KEY is the hex-encoded private key of the Ethereum address that will act as the rollup operator.
-This private key is used for registration and deployment of your micro-rollup, and to sign on incoming actions and proposed blocks.
+.envfile.PRIVATE_KEYis the hex-encoded private key of the Ethereum address that will act as the rollup operator.
+This private key is used for registration and deployment of your micro-rollup, and to sign on incoming actions and proposed blocks.- For the other fields, you can get the latest values listed in the Providers and RPCs page.

 PRIVATE_KEY=<PRIVATE_KEY>